 What’s in the Narrow Aisle Lift Truck Course for Canada?

 Also called stand up forklifts, order pickers, and high-lift pallet trucks.
-Our Stand-Up Forklift Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
+Our Stand-Up Forklift Safety Training course is regulation aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomical components, principles of stability, safe operations, common hazards to avoid, and more.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 90 – 120 min.